 - 11.4.1.1 Verify immediately after the performance test that all EADS that were created as part of the database load are correctly maintained.
 This test is to be conducted with a script that performs the following two types of subtests: - 1.
-For any index measure the response time for index lookups of two keys, one that was loaded during the database load test and one that was loaded during the data maintenance run.
+For any index measure the response time for index lookups of two keys, one that was loaded during the database load test and one that was loaded during the data maintenance test.
 For test Type 1 verify that both keys are in the index and verify that the query response times are not substantially different from each other, as would be the case if the index was not maintained. (e.g. having a difference of more than 50%) - 2.
 Create another instance for all non-index EADS using the same directives as used for the original EADS.
 Verify that the creation of the second instance does not query the original EADS.
 Verify that their content is logically identical. - 11.4.1.2 Verify that the data maintenance functions are implemented according to their definition. - 11.4.1.3 Verify that the data maintenance functions update, insert and delete the correct update data.
-For each data maintenance function in a random stream verify that 2 random rows have been correctly updated, inserted and deleted. - 11.4.1.4 Verify that the transaction requirements are met by the implementation of the data maintenance functions. - 11.4.1.5 Verify that the order of the data maintenance functions is in accordance with Clause 5. - 11.4.1.6 Note the method used to execute database maintenance operations. - 11.4.2 Verify that the refresh data loaded as part of each data maintenance function is in accordance with Clause 5.2.4
+For each data maintenance function in a random stream verify that 2 random rows have been correctly updated, inserted and deleted. - 11.4.1.4 Verify that the order of the data maintenance functions is in accordance with Clause 5. - 11.4.1.5 Note the method used to execute database maintenance operations. - 11.4.2 Verify that the refresh data loaded as part of each data maintenance function is in accordance with Clause 5.2.4

-- 11.5.1.1 Verify that the required ACID properties are supported by the system under test as configured for the execution of the reported measurements. - 11.5.1.2 If one or more of the ACID tests defined in Clause 6 were not executed, note the rationale for waiving such demonstration of support of the related ACID property.
+11.5.1.1 Verify that the required data accessibility properties are supported by the system under test as configured for the execution of the reported measurements.

-- 11.6.1.1 Verify that the execution rules are followed for the Load Test, Power Test, Throughput Test 1 and Throughput Test 2. - 11.6.1.2 Verify that the database load time is measured according to the requirements. - 11.6.1.3 Verify that the queries are executed against the test database. - 11.6.1.4 Verify that the query sequencing rules are followed. - 11.6.1.5 Verify that the measurement interval for the Query Runs is measured as required. - 11.6.1.6 Verify that the method used to measure the timing intervals is compliant. - 11.6.1.7 Verify that the metrics are computed as required. - 11.6.1.8 Verify that any profile-directed optimization performed by the test sponsor conforms to the requirements of Clause 7.2. - Verify the set of EADS that exist at the end of the load test exist and are valid and up to date at the end of the performance test by querying the meta data of the test database before the Power Test and after Throughput Test 2.
+- 11.6.1.1 Verify that the execution rules are followed for the Load Test, Power Test, Throughput Tests 1 and 2, and Data Maintenance Tests 1 and 2. - 11.6.1.2 Verify that the database load time is measured according to the requirements. - 11.6.1.3 Verify that the queries are executed against the test database. - 11.6.1.4 Verify that the query sequencing rules are followed. - 11.6.1.5 Verify that the measurement interval for the Throughput Tests is measured as required. - 11.6.1.6 Verify that the method used to measure the timing intervals is compliant. - 11.6.1.7 Verify that the metrics are computed as required. - 11.6.1.8 Verify that any profile-directed optimization performed by the test sponsor conforms to the requirements of Clause 7.2. - 11.6.1.9 Verify the set of EADS that exist at the end of the load test exist and are valid and up to date at the end of the performance test by querying the meta data of the test database before the Power Test and after Throughput Test 2.
 If there is any doubt that the EADS are not maintained the auditor shall run additional tests.